Have you ever dreamed of traveling solo through China?

 One of the bad things about traveling alone is the fact that you have to do everything yourself.
 And that applies to haggling too.

-Haggling is common in China outside of chain stores and high-end boutiques, so be prepared to argue the price you want.
+Haggling is common in China outside of chain stores and supermarkets, so be prepared to argue the price you want.

-And don’t worry if you don’t speak the language, the shopkeeper will have a calculator that you can use to exchange prices.
+And don’t worry if you don’t speak the language, the shopkeeper will quickly pull out a calculator (or use their phone) that you can use to exchange prices.

 Make sure you’ve got good walking shoes for China.
 Image by Tom Wheatley on Unsplash.